Actor Gene Hackman and his wife Betsy Arakawa found dead in their New Mexico home, police say

 He won his second Oscar for his performance as Little Bill Daggett, the violent sheriff in Clint Eastwood’s 1992 film, “Unforgiven.”

 Hackman was 36 before he broke through in 1967’s “Bonnie and Clyde,” a role he got after losing the part of Mr. Robinson in “The Graduate.”
-Before that, he’d served in the Marines, scuffled in California and New York – sometimes with a roommate, “Graduate” star Dustin Hoffman – and worked odd jobs, including truck driver and doorman.
+Before that, he’d served in the Marines, struggled to make a living in California and New York – sometimes with a roommate, “Graduate” star Dustin Hoffman – and worked odd jobs, including truck driver and doorman.

-He retired at 74.
-He had lived in Santa Fe in recent decades with Arakawa, a former classical pianist, and largely stayed out of the public eye.
+He retired at 74 and lived in Santa Fe in recent decades with Arakawa, a former classical pianist, largely staying out of the public eye.

 Hackman had three children, whom he shared with his late ex-wife, Faye Maltese, who died in 2017.